For participants - coronavirus (COVID-19)

 Plans and plan reassessments

-• Face-to-face planning shifted to telephone meetings where possible.
+• If you prefer, face-to-face planning has shifted to telephone meetings.

 Personal protective equipment (PPE)